OEHHA has developed fact sheets to address important issues. They may be viewed on-screen or downloaded as pdf files where available. See below.

 Questions and answers about the insecticide Sevin® SL in English, Spanish and Vietnamese.

 Questions and answers about the insecticide Merit® (Imidacloprid).
-English, Simplified Chinese and Spanish language versions available.
+English, Simplified Chinese, Spanish, Hmong, and Khmer versions available.

 Questions and answers about the biological insecticide Isomate® EGVM (Pheromone)